hyperhq/www.hypercontainer.io/markdown/security.md

 # Security & Privacy

-We understand that you want to place a high level of trust in tools you use to deploy and run your applications.
+We understand that you want to place a high level of trust in the tools you use to deploy and run your applications.
 We make the privacy of your data and the security of our tools and services a top priority.
 We apply best practices and focus on security to make sure we can grow a trustworthy relationship.

 # Vulnerability Reporting